jimmyhli/jimmyhli.github.io/README.md

 ## About me

-I am a recent grad majoing in computer science student at [the University of British Columbia](https://www.ubc.ca).
+I am a recent grad majoing in computer science student from [the University of British Columbia](https://www.ubc.ca).

 ### Programming Projects